 Every week our teams would have a workshop, 1–1 session and 24/7 technical support to assist their development.
 What was most important, however, was the camaraderie between the teams.
 Each team helped the other, provided encouragement and made the atmosphere a constructive and supportive one.
 Each team also received a small grant to support their work.

-We also had a great and lively Discord to keep everyone connect :)
+We also had a great and lively Discord to keep everyone connected :)

 During the Club, the workshop topics would vary from AMAs, technical deep-dive, lessons on product-building, testing, iteration, fundraising and user acquisition.